JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 `v1.0.2`:
 - generate routes for VPCs with IPv4 network cidrs, IPv4 secondary cidrs, and IPv6 cidrs.

-New Module:
-- IPv6 Intra VPC Security Group Rule
+IPv6 Intra VPC Security Group Rule `v1.0.1`:
+- Support for IPv6 secondary cidrs

+`v1.0.0`:
   - IPv6 only and separate from the IPv4 version of Intra VPC Security Group Rules.

 ## Looking forward
 Requiring IPAM for for dual stack VPCs is ideal for when scaling your cidr allocations.